Dre Campbell Farm

 What would our gardens, parks, and countryside be like without bees to pollinate crops, flowers, shrubs, and trees?

-What would our diet be without fruits, vegetables, nuts, and delicious sweet honey?
 A world without these things would be a lot poorer.
-And without bees, many of these joys and necessities would disappear.
+And without bees, many of these joys and necessities would become scarce.

 Benefits of Bees in the Garden and the Environment

 Bees play a significant role in agriculture.
-Without them, fresh produce, among other things, would decline.
+Without them, fresh produce (among other things) would decline.

 1. Pollinators